Gitavan/Gitavan/README.md

 ## About Me

-- 💼 I'm currently looking into data science jobs
+- 💼 I'm looking into data science jobs and particle physics PhDs.
-- 🌱 I'm currently learning SQL
+- 🌱 I'm currently learning CERN ROOT.
 - 💡 I'm interested in Asian literature and self-development; I enjoy exploring new ideas and technologies.

 ## Projects